SWOSSAA CONSTITUTION

 3.2.2 The

-all collegiate institutes, high schools, secondary schools, vocational schools,
+include all collegiate institutes, high schools, secondary schools, vocational

 3.2.3 The